mastatomba/inspire-me-daily/README.md

 I looked for some fun designs to show the random quote to the user and I choose "Quote cards".

 See pen created on CodePen.io.
 Original URL: [https://codepen.io/MarkBoots/pen/gOvObMp](https://codepen.io/MarkBoots/pen/gOvObMp).

+### React progress bar
+I used a progress bar React component.
+Which is found [here](https://github.com/KaterinaLupacheva/react-progress-bar).